-- 1. I would like to welcome back the parliamentarian, \\\\\\.
-It is his role is to advise the Chair on the proper application of the current edition of Roberts' Rules of Order and the Academic Senate's adopted Procedures. - 2.
-The Chair has the official copy of the resolutions. - 3.
-The Chair holds the official watch; \\\\\\ has agreed to serve as timekeeper today; he will announce the current time so we can synchronize our watches.
+1. I would like to welcome back the parliamentarian, It is his role is to advise the Chair on the proper application of the current edition of Roberts' Rules of Order and the Academic Senate's adopted Procedures. • oddies.
+2. The Chair has the official copy of the resolutions.
+3. The Chair holds the official watch; timekeeper today; he will announce the current time so watches has agreed to serve as we can synchronize our